 The directional signage plan has been developed in line with Roads and Maritime guidelines to ensure effective and appropriate signposting for key locations along the highway, while also reducing distractions for road users.

-To develop the draft directional signage plan we have consulted with:
+To develop the draft directional signage plan we consulted with:

 - Local councils